US economy shrank by 1.4% in Q1 but consumers kept spending – KION546

 The Commerce Department’s estimate Thursday of the first quarter’s gross domestic product — the nation’s total output of goods and services — fell far below the 6.9% annual growth in the fourth quarter of 2021.
 And for 2021 as a whole, the economy grew 5.7%, the highest calendar-year expansion since 1984.

-In addition to a drop in business inventories and a widening trade deficit, the first quarter’s weak showing also reflected a slowdown from last year’s robust rebound from the pandemic, which was fueled in part by vast government aid and ultra-low interest rates.
+The first quarter’s weak showing is evidence the economy is slowing from last year’s robust rebound from the pandemic, which was fueled in part by vast government aid and ultra-low interest rates.
 With stimulus checks and other government supports having ended, consumer spending has slowed from its blistering pace in the first half of last year.

 The economy is in an unusual position.
 Unemployment is near a 50-year low, and wages are rising at a healthy pace.
 Yet serious threats have emerged from widespread disruptions overseas and rampant inflation, which is eroding consumers’ spending power.
 Last month, prices jumped 8.5% from a year earlier, the fastest such rise in four decades.